 In the absence of such a requirement, you are advised to keep the records only for a particular purpose and not for longer than is necessary.
 In the case of an employment situation, the purpose would be to help protect your business should they bring a claim in an employment tribunal or court against you.
 The time period you should keep the records for will depend on whether it is for a successful or unsuccessful candidate.

 In the case of unsuccessful candidates, the type of claim you are most likely to face is a claim of discrimination.
-The time limit that they can bring a claim for discrimination is 3 months plus the time taken by early conciliation with Acas (Advisory, Conciliation and Arbitration Service), which normally makes it about 4 months.
-However, this time period can be extended by a tribunal or court, or by any Acas early conciliation.
+The time limit that they can bring a claim for discrimination is 3 months plus the time taken by early conciliation with the Advisory, Conciliation and Arbitration Service or the Labour Relations Agency, which normally makes it about 4 months.
+However, this time period can be extended by a tribunal or court, or by any early conciliation.
 For this reason, consider keeping the records for 6 months.

 A period of less than 3 months is not recommended and a period as long as 12 months will generally be considered excessive.